realsaraf/snap-and-dock/README.md

    - i.e windows can have parent, child and sibling relations so they can be undocked in the same order as they were docked intuitively.

 ## Roadmap
-* overriding different behaviours (like group docking/undocking) using keyboard hot keys like shift, ctrl, alt etc.
+* Overriding different behaviours (like group docking/undocking) using keyboard hot keys like shift, ctrl, alt etc.
 * Upon generic code or framework, create some example projects to demonstrate how to extend or override certain features to achieve app specific requirements.
 * Identified behavioral issues or bugs